Phnom Penh International Airport: Overview

 The airport is at an elevation of 40 ft above mean sea level.
 It has one runway designated 05/23 with an asphalt surface measuring 3000 × 50 m.
 The airport has two terminal buildings – one for international and one for domestic operations.
-Recently, it added a new facility for VIP service.
+In 2022, it added a new facility for VIP service.
 The international terminal has four aerobridges built in 2003.
 Three more aerobridges were added during the passenger terminal expansion in 2016–2017.
 The airport's design capacity is 5 million people per year.

 Former airlines and destinations

 The last flights in Phnom Penh International Airport operated on 8 September 2025, after which all flights transferred to Techo International Airport on 9 September.